hkdb/app/README.md

 Some distros are easily supported by just simply identifying them under each of the 3 base distros respectively so if there's a distro that it doesn't support already, feel free to submit an issue including the output of `lsb_release -a` to request for it to be added and I will try to find time to get it added on.

 Also, I primarily use Pop, Ubuntu, Debian, Fedora, Arch, and Garuda so other distros are a bit less tested.
 If you notice any issues on the other "supported" distros, please let me know by submitting an issue here.

+Immutable distros and distros like nixos will most likely never make it to this list since for example, nixos' package manager pretty much addresses the same problem but just in a different way and perhaps maybe even better...

 `Caveat`: Arch Derivatives